aptible/terraform-provider-aptible/docs/resources/endpoint.md

   is for.
 See main provider documentation for more information on how to determine the sevice name.
 - `container_port` - (Optional, App only) The port on the container which the Endpoint should forward traffic to.
 Mutually exclusive from `container_ports`.
+  You should use this for `https` endpoints.
 - `container_ports` - (Optional, App only) The ports in array form on the container which the Endpoint should forward traffic to.
 Mutually exclusive from `container_port`.
-Multiple ports are only allowed on a `tcp` or `tls` endpoint.
+  Multiple container ports are only allowed on a `tcp` or `tls` endpoint.
 - `default_domain` - (App only, Default: false) If the Endpoint should use the App's default `on-aptible.com` domain.
 Only one Endpoint per App can use the default domain.
 Cannot be used with `managed`.